alexch/codelikethis/public/lessons/www/dom_debugging.md

 # What is the DOM?

 * DOM stands for **Document Object Model**
-* can be a bit tricky to wrap your head around.
+* The DOM can be a bit tricky to wrap your head around.
 It is essentially a set of objects and methods that defines how your HTML document is accessed and manipulated.
 * A central metaphor of the DOM is that your HTML file is a tree, and HTML elements are branches and leaves on that tree.
 * A visual representation of the DOM can be seen by using the 'Inspect' feature of your browser.